Recreating Delos at Sissinghurst Castle Garden

-The gardening team at Sissinghurst embarked on a conservation project to re-imagine an area of the garden that was never quite completed by Vita and Harold.
+The gardening team at Sissinghurst embarked on a conservation project to re-imagine the Delos garden, an area of the garden inspired by the Greek island of Delos that was never quite completed by Vita Sackville-West and Harold Nicolson.

-Vita Sackville-West, the poet and writer, began transforming Sissinghurst Castle Garden in the 1930s with her diplomat and author husband, Harold Nicolson.
-Harold's architectural planning of the garden rooms accompanies Vita’s colourful and abundant planting in the gardens.
+Vita, the poet and writer, began transforming Sissinghurst Castle Garden in the 1930s with her diplomat and author husband Harold.
+Harold’s architectural planning of the garden rooms accompanies Vita’s colourful and abundant planting in the gardens.

-An area of their garden known as ‘Delos’, was inspired by Vita and Harold's visit to the Greek isle in 1935.
+An area of their garden known as ‘Delos’ was inspired by Vita and Harold’s visit to the Greek island of the same name in 1935.
 The island provided such a source of inspiration that on their return they aimed to emulate the feel of Delos at Sissinghurst.

-Taking inspiration from the ancient ruins of Greece, Vita scattered stones around the garden from the demolished medieval mansion which once stood at Sissinghurst and planted Mediterranean plants such as Quercus coccifera and Arbutus unedo.
+Taking inspiration from the ancient ruins of Greece, Vita scattered stones around the garden from the demolished medieval mansion which once stood at Sissinghurst and planted Mediterranean plants such as Quercus coccifera (kermes oak) and Arbutus unedo (strawberry tree).

 However, the Kent climate and north-facing position of the garden, combined with their limited knowledge of Mediterranean planting, meant that the garden never really became all they hoped for and instead resulted in a woodland feel.

-Working with garden designer Dan Pearson, who has helped to redesign the space, the team hopes that Delos matches Vita and Harold’s original vision.
+Working with garden designer Dan Pearson, the team hopes that Delos matches Vita and Harold’s original vision.
 Using current design practices, clever landscaping and a broader spectrum of planting, a more robust garden has been created while still maintaining the spirit of Vita’s ambition in consultation with the property team which drew upon archival research.